Skip to Content, Navigation, or Footer.

 “That was a long time coming,” Weiss told the Big Ten Network after the match. “...
 It was my classic finish with the inside of the boot to the top right.”

 The road win marked the Hoosiers’ third straight victory and extended their unbeaten streak to six games.
-Indiana’s performances under Yeagley in October have seemingly become mythic over recent years.
+Indiana’s performances under Yeagley in October seem to have become mythic over recent years.

 Despite an underwhelming first month of the season, the turnaround almost felt inevitable.
-The Hoosiers’ attack started to rapidly improve once the calendar turned, scoring 15 goals across six matches.
+The Hoosiers’ attack started to rapidly improve, scoring 15 goals across six matches.

-For a surging Indiana team, which moved to 4-1-2 in the Big Ten, Weiss’ two-goal outing served as a continuation of the Hoosiers’ recent offensive blitzkrieg.
-His first perfectly encapsulated the type of messy and haphazard goals Yeagley hoped earlier this season he’d see more of.
+For a surging Indiana team, which moved to 4-1-2 in the Big Ten, Weiss’ two-goal outing was a continuation of the Hoosiers’ recent offensive blitzkrieg.
+His first perfectly encapsulated the type of messy and haphazard goals Yeagley hoped he'd see more of earlier this season.

 In the fifth minute, senior midfielder Patrick McDonald whipped a cross into the box that Michigan senior goalkeeper Hayden Evans initially mishandled.
 The ball took a skip off the head of a Wolverine defender and fell neatly to Weiss, who only needed a tap of his right foot to find the back of the net for his first time as a Hoosier.